RCasatta/firma/bin/README.md

-NOTE: written for firma 0.1.0 some command and/or output could be slightly different

 # Creating a 2of2 multisig wallet p2wsh

 During the following step we are going to create a multisig wallet 2of2 in testnet and we are going to sign and broadcast a transaction.